- Date: June 12, 2019

 Research Areas: Artificial Intelligence, Electronic and Photonic Devices, Machine Learning

 - MERL researchers developed a novel design method enhanced by modern deep learning techniques for optimizing photonic integrated circuits (PIC).
 The developed technique employs residual deep neural networks (DNNs) to understand physics underlaying complicated lightwave propagations through nano-structured photonic devices.
 It was demonstrated that the trained DNN achieves excellent prediction to design power splitting nanostructures having various target power ratios.
 The work was published in Scientific Reports, which is an online open access journal from Nature Research, having high-impact articles in the research community.

 - Date: March 3, 2019 - March 7, 2019

 Where: San Diego, CA

 MERL Contacts: Devesh Jha; Toshiaki Koike-Akino; Keisuke Kojima; Chungwei Lin; David Millar; Kieran Parsons; Bingnan Wang; Ye Wang

-Research Areas: Communications, Machine Learning, Optimization, Signal Processing, Electronic and Photonic Devices
+Research Areas: Communications, Machine Learning, Optimization, Signal Processing

 - MERL researchers are presenting 4 papers at the OSA Optical Fiber Conference (OFC), which is being held in San Diego from March 3-7, 2019.
 Topics to be presented include recent advances in nonbinary polar codes, joint polar-coded shaping, and deep learning-based photonics circuit design.
 Additionally, recent work on multiset-partition distribution matching is presented as an invited talk.